analytically/capsulecrm-java/README.md

 ### Configuration

-In your Play! application's `conf/application.conf`, add your URL and Capsule CRM API token.
+In your application's `application.conf`, add your URL and Capsule CRM API token.
 Capsule CRM users can find their API token by visiting `My Preferences` via their username menu in the Capsule navigation bar.

 ```ruby